-Lobbying means meeting with an elected official in person to ask them to support your demands.
+Lobbying means meeting with an elected official inperson or using technology such as Zoom, Google Meet, or even your cell phone, to ask them to support your demands.
 If you are organizing to change law or policy, lobbying is a key tactic.
-It's relatively easy to visit elected officials-they are required to have public contact information and usually offices in districts they represent.
+It's relatively easy to visit elected officials--they are required to have public contact information and usually have offices in the districts they represent.
 If you live in the elected official's district, you are one of the constituents they represent.
-Even if you are not a constituent, you can still meet with them.
-Call their offices to talk to a staff person about scheduling a meeting when your elected official is in their district office.
-Once you have arranged a meeting, keep these tips in mind:
+Even if you are not a constituent, you can still call or meet with them.
+Whether you are planning to meet with them in person or online, call their offices to talk to a staff person about scheduling a meeting.
+If you want to meet in person, ask for a time when your elected official is in their district office.
+Once you have arranged a time to talk be it online or in person, keep these tips in mind:

 - Research the policy maker's position on your issue.
 You can find this information through voting records, speeches, newspaper articles, debates, and from other organizations that work in related areas. - Bring a small group of spokespeople and allies from partner organizations to the meeting with you to show that you represent a coalition of people. - Prepare your messages with other group members prior to the meeting.
-Stay focused and remember to use your storytelling skills discussed in section 3.2 Storytelling of this guide. - Start the meeting out by thanking the elected official for taking the time to meet with you.
-Opening with gratitude can help keep their mind open to your demands. - If you are a constituent, mention it-even if you can't yet vote.
-If you have anything else in common, such as a mutual acquaintance or you attended the same school, mention it no matter how insignificant it may seem.
-It can help the elected official remember you and your message. - Consider yourself an information source.
-Policy makers have limited time and staff to devote to any one issue.
-They can't be as informed on all the issues as they would like to be.
-You can fill the information gap. - Think about what the opposition is telling the elected official and provide clarification and rebuttal to opposing views.
+Stay focused and remember to use your storytelling skills discussed in section 3.2 Storytelling of this guide.